theNewDynamic/minjinlee.com/content/news/the-new-yorker-stonehenge.md

 ---
-title: 'On Point: "Min Jin Lee On Life As An Immigrant At Elite Colleges –– And In America"'
+title: 'NPR On Point: "Min Jin Lee On Life As An Immigrant At Elite Colleges — And In America"'
 date: 2019-06-10T02:00:00-04:00
 categories:
 - Media